gzoller/docker-exp/README.md

 # Docker/Scala Experiments

 ##NOTE: This branch moves from Spray to Akka HTTP
+It also introduces minimal parmater parsing (to set the http port)

 A simple project to experiment with how to create Docker images using sbt with related plugins.
 The 'ping' branch is a simple /ping endpoint.
 The /akka branch shows how to put an Akka cluster in a Docker container.